Find Affordable College Courses

 Ft.
 Washington, PA

 A rank of #3 on this year’s list means DeVry University - Pennsylvania is a great value for computer systems analysis students working on their bachelor’s degree.
-Located in the large suburb of Ft.
-Washington, DeVry University - Pennsylvania is a private for-profit school with a fairly small student population.
+Located in the suburb of Ft.
+Washington, DeVry University - Pennsylvania is a private for-profit college with a small student population.

-DeVry University - Pennsylvania undergraduate students pay an average of $15,032 in tuition and fees each year.
+The average tuition and fees for an out-of-state undergraduate student at DeVry University - Pennsylvania are $15,032 a year.
 On average, computer systems graduates from DeVry University - Pennsylvania take out $42,739 in student loans while working on their Bachelor's Degree.
 This translates to an average monthly loan payment of $242, based on a 10-year repayment plan.

 Full Computer Systems Analysis at DeVry University - Pennsylvania Report